Tools4everBV/HelloID-Task-SA-Target-ActiveDirectory-AccountUnlock/readme.md

 ## Description

-This code snippet will unlock a user account within Active Directory and executes the following tasks:
+This code snippet will unlock an user account within Active Directory and executes the following tasks:

 1. Define a hash table `$formObject`.
 The keys of the hash table represent the properties of the `Get-ADUser` cmdlet, while the values represent the values entered in the form.